ostdotcom/website-docupony/platform/sdk/docs/webhooks.md

 Our WebHooks allow you to subscribe to specific events or topics that occur in OST Platform.
 Whenever a trigger event occurs the WebHook sees the event, collects the data, and sends it to a URL specified by you in the form of an HTTP request.
 Once you recieve the data, you can then execute any code on your server app.

+**Example:**
-**Example:** If you subscribe to users/activation_success topic then once a user is activated in OST Platform, you will recieve the notification following which you can execute any logic, for example: you can update the user entity with updated user entity in your database.
+1. If you subscribe to `users/activation_success` topic then once a user is activated in OST Platform, you will recieve a notification following which you can execute any logic, for example: you can update the user with updated user entity in your database.
+2. If you subscribe to `transactions/initiate`, you can show receivers of a transaction the transaction details as soon as it is initiated.
+Without subscribing to this webhook, receivers would only see these transactions - in their transactions ledger - once it reaches SUCCESS status, i.e. after it has been mined (6 blocks x 3 secs = 18 secs later).

 ## WebHook Object